Create spaces for roosting bats in road/railway bridges and culverts

 Bridges and culverts can provide roosting opportunities for bats.
-Suitable roosting spaces, such as crevices, can be incorporated into the design of new bridges and culverts or can be added to existing structures (e.g. see Keeley & Tuttle 1999).
+Suitable roosting spaces, such as crevices or chambers, can be incorporated into the design of new bridges and culverts, or can be retrofitted to existing structures (e.g. by adding wood strips or panels; see Keeley & Tuttle 1999).

 Keeley B.W. & Tuttle M. (1999) Bats in American bridges.
 Bat Conservation International, Austin, Texas, USA.

 Supporting evidence from individual studies